UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/electromagnetism/electrostatics.md

 ```

 ## Gravitational Analogue
-One aspect of the equations of electrostatics to notice is that the original consideration of Coulomb's law could be extended over
+One of the grand goals of physics is to understand nature through the same equations but on different scales - so called <b>universality</b>.
+We
-to discuss Newton's law of gravitation.
-We notice that the equations are essentially just a redefinition of fields and constants:
+find that the equations in electrostatics can be used to discuss Newton's law of gravitation.
+We notice that the equations are essentially just a
+redefinition of fields and constants:
 ```{math}
 F_C = \frac{1}{4\pi \epsilon_0}\frac{Q_1\,Q_2}{r^2} \Longleftrightarrow F_G = -G\frac{\,M_1\,M_2}{r^2}
 ```